 - The IDT team will screen the referrals and decide on a suitable pathway for the patient.

 - For some patients the pathway is clear and we process that referral to the team who will pick up those needs at the point of discharge (Short Term Assessment and Rehabilitation – STAR – and Home First).

-- If a patient is suitable for a T2A bed the team speak to the person and gain consent, a Transfer of Care (ToC) form is completed will be sent to the most suitable care home provider for consideration.
+- If a patient is suitable for a Discharge to Assess (D2A) bed the team speak to the person and gain consent, a Transfer of Care (ToC) form is completed will be sent to the most suitable care home provider for consideration.
 The team then advise the ward regarding the discharge process.